 12. Celebrate with a party!

 Try to make everything from scratch, incorporate lots of fresh fruit and veggies and avoid including any processed foods on the menu.

 Make this much-loved mixed fried rice without any soy sauce (That’s right, no soy sauce!)

 Psst!
 Ever wondered how to extend the life of your organic and veggies?

 Spend a little time educating your family on the importance of staying away from the dirty dozen.

-A prize for the person who picks up the most trash and one for the person who picks the most unique/strange piece of trash.
+A prize for the person who picks up the most trash, and one for the person who picks the most unique/strange piece of trash.
 (A doll’s head, a lost shoe…anything!)

 I love to reuse pasta jar bottles to hold dry lentils and my coconut oil bottles for dry Indian spices.

-15. Teach your child the importance of composting and how to compost.
+15. Finally, teach your child the importance of composting,